lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 - _Measurement lead_ - Rebecka Lindfors
 - _Stats & sampling lead_ - Gabriella Cohen
 - _Visualisation lead_ - Selin Tefic

+## Discussion

+This analysis shows how computational text analysis can be used to explore emotional patterns in journalistic writing.
+By applying the labMT hedonometer to a collection of The Guardian articles, we were able to compare how emotional tone varies across 3 different news sections.
+For researchers in the digital humanities or media studies, this approach provides a way to examine large collections of news articles and identify patterns in language use that may not be visible through close reading alone.
+There are several limitations to this analysis.
+First, the sentiment scores rely on the labMT lexicon, meaning that only words included in the lexicon can be assigned a happiness score.
+Words that are not present in the lexicon cannot be included in the sentiment calculation.
+Second, lexicon-based sentiment analysis does not account for context.
+Words receive fixed happiness values regardless of how they are used.
+For example, a word such as cry may appear in negative contexts but can also express strong positive emotions.
+These differences cannot be captured by the method.
+Finally, the size of the dataset may also limit the analysis.
+Although the dataset includes 900 articles, analysing a larger dataset or a longer time period could potentially reveal additional patterns.

+## Conclusion
+This project analysed the emotional tone of 900 Guardian articles using the labMT 1.0 hedonometer.
+Sport and Culture articles tend to have slightly higher happiness scores, while World articles show lower values.
+Overall, the project demonstrates how computational sentiment analysis can help explore patterns in journalistic language while also highlighting the importance of interpreting lexicon-based results carefully.

 ## Citations